How to Prevent Session Replay Attacks in Android & iOS Apps Using AI

 Mobile App Formats: .ipa for iOS, or .apk or .aab for Android

-Session Replay Attack is compatible with: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.
+Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

-Select the defense: Session Replay Attack.
+Select the defense: Prevent Session Replay Attack.

-Follow the steps in Sections 2.2-2.2.2 of this article to add the Session Replay Attack feature to your Fusion Set via the Appdome Console.
+Follow the steps in Sections 2.2-2.2.2 of this article to add the Prevent Session Replay Attack feature to your Fusion Set via the Appdome Console.

 Open the Fusion Set Detail Summary by clicking the “...” symbol on the far-right corner of the Fusion Set.
-Copy the Fusion Set ID from the Fusion Set Detail Summary (as shown below):
+Copy

 Figure 3: Fusion Set Detail Summary